TERREMEMBER/znbase/docs/content/v2.0/develop/learn/data-types-ycql.md

 cqlsh> SELECT * FROM store.books;

 ```
-But a number of times we may want to query just a subset of attributes from YugabyteDB database.
+But a number of times we may want to query just a subset of attributes from ZNbaseDB database.
 Below is an example of a query that retrieves just the id and name for all the books.

 ```sql
 cqlsh> SELECT id, details->>'name' as book_title FROM store.books;